 No snow for me

-Ok, I promised myself not to do steep snow-slopes and decided to find another route around Jezercë.
+OK, I promised myself not to do steep snow-slopes and decided to find another route around Jezercë.
 By doing that, I could add useful information for other Via Dinarica hikers who are not really into climbing all the peaks.
 The most obvious alternative would be to follow the Peaks of the Balkans trail from Thethi to Vuthaj (Vusanje).
-That one goes straight into the valley after the Peja pass, but it seemed a bit of an too easy option.
+That one goes straight into the valley after the Peja pass, but it seemed a bit of a too easy option.
 After a closer look on the map, there turned out to be a way in between.
 A partially marked trail that goes up to the lakes, Buni i Jezercës, north of Maja Jezercë.
 Perfect.
 A little extra climbing, lakes and a spectacular view.
 I had a plan!

 Climb Maja Jezercë?